Australia flags tough new data protection laws this year

 Submissions to the Privacy Act review have suggested penalties for breaches equivalent to 10% of revenue from Australian operations.

-Optus chief executive executive Kelly Bayer Rosmarin has argued against increased fines, telling Australian Broadcasting Corp. on Tuesday: “Honestly, I’m not sure what penalties benefit anybody.”
+Optus CEO Kelly Bayer Rosmarin has argued against increased fines, telling the Australian Broadcasting Corp. on Tuesday: “Honestly, I’m not sure what penalties benefit anybody.”

 Optus maintains it was the target of a sophisticated cyberattack that penetrated several layers of security.